THE BEST LAS VEGAS PROPERTIES

 training, and experience to estimate the value of real property.

-property due to changes in market conditions or other causes.
-Inflation,
+due to changes in market conditions or other causes.
+Inflation, increased

-increased demand, home improvement, and sweat equity are all causes of
+demand, home improvement, and sweat equity are all causes of appreciation.
+The

-based on a public tax assessor's opinion.
-Contrast with appraised value.
+property taxes, based on a public tax assessor's opinion.
+Contrast with

 Assessment - The amount of tax due to local